Growth in the renewable fuels market today faces two major problems:

 Against the backdrop of these uncertainties and challenges, to manage risk and find the best investment opportunities, market players must use reliable insights and forecasts able to factor in and assess temporary and long-term supply and demand trends.

-At our upcoming conference in Chicago, industry experts and regulators will dig deep and delve into questions such as:
+At our last conference in Chicago, industry experts and regulators answered questions such as:

 Keep up to date with the industry news, price data, and forecasts by checking our biofuels market page.